 To answer these questions we:

-- Collect field and molecular data for a range of animals, plants and bacteria
+- Collect field, molecular and genome data for a range of animals, plants and bacteria

 - Devise statistical methods to quantify patterns and processes of diversification